krajncdev/react-canvas-draw/README.md

 You just need to clone it, yarn it & start it!

-## Tips

-If you want to save large strings, like the stringified JSON of a drawing, I recommend you use [pieroxy/lz-string](https://github.com/pieroxy/lz-string) for compression.
-It's LZ compression will bring down your long strings to only ~10% of its original size.

 ## Acknowledgement

 The [lazy-brush](https://github.com/dulnan/lazy-brush) project as well as its demo app by [dulnan](https://github.com/dulnan) have been a heavy influence.